The Best Way to Cook Chicken Breast

 Step 2: Brown It Well

-Put a decent amount (about 2 Tablespoons) of a high smoke point oil like coconut oil or avocado oil into your skillet and heat until you see it smoke.
-Remove from heat to stop the smoking, add the chicken then put back on flame at medium-high heat.
-Why go to this trouble?
-Your pan needs to be screaming hot before adding the chicken.
+Put a decent amount (about 2 Tablespoons) of oil like coconut or avocado oil into your skillet and heat until you see it shimmer.
+Add the chicken then put flame at medium-high heat.

 DO NOT MOVE THAT CHICKEN!
 The longer it is one spot with the hot skillet, the better it will brown.